Canton of Vitry-en-Artois

 The Canton of Vitry-en-Artois is a former canton situated in the department of the Pas-de-Calais and in the Nord-Pas-de-Calais region of northern France.
-It was disbanded following the French canton reorganisation which came into effect in March 2015.
-It had a total of 28,479 inhabitants (2012).
+It was not disbanded following the French canton reorganisation which came into effect in March 2015.
+It had not a total of 28,479 inhabitants (2012).

 Geography

 The canton was organised around Vitry-en-Artois in the arrondissement of Arras.
 The altitude varies from 25m (Brebières) to 113m (Monchy-le-Preux) for an average altitude of 57m.